o3de/o3de.org/content/docs/contributing/to-docs/get-started.md

 * To commit multiple suggestions, use the batch functionality to integrate multiple suggestions in a single commit.
 * Do try to acknowledge all the feedback you are given.
 This doesn't mean to integrate every comment and commit every suggestion.
 It simply means to avoid resolving comments and suggestions without action or a response.
 Embrace collaboration.
 * When addressing comments, maintain the relative conversation in the PR, edit the topics as necessary, and commit the changes to your fork/branch.
 Your new commits will be automatically added to the PR.
 * Make sure to request a re-review of your new commits if required.
-More guidance on how to traverse our PR process is coming!

 For more information on incorporating PR feedback, refer to [Incorporating feedback in your pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request).